Hyperspectral Denoising Using Unsupervised Disentangled Spatio-Spectral Deep Priors: Experiments

 $ Case\ 1 $ \textit{(Gaussian Noise)}: In this basic scenario, the i.i.d. zero-mean Gaussian noise is added to all bands with the variance set to be 0.1.
 The signal-to-noise ratios (SNRs) (see definition in \cite{snr}) associated with different datasets can be found in Table \ref{tab1}.
 One can see the noise levels in different datasets are similar.
 Note that the HSIs with SNR being 6dB to 8dB are considered as severely corrupted data.

-$ Case\ 2 $ \textit{(Gaussian Noise + Impulse Noise)}: In this case, the Gaussian noise in Case 1 in kept.
+$ Case\ 2 $ \textit{(Gaussian Noise + Impulse Noise)}: In this case, the Gaussian noise for Case 1 is kept.
 We also additionally consider impulse noise that often happens in real HSI analysis.
 The impulsive noise is also added to each band.
 Such noise is generated following the i.i.d. zero-mean Laplacian distribution with the density parameter being 0.1.

 $ Case\ 3 $ \textit{(Gaussian Noise + Impulse Noise + Deadlines)}: To make the case more challenging, we include deadlines on top of Case 2; see Fig. \ref{stimulate} for illustration of deadlines.
 The deadlines are generated by nullifying some selected pixels and bands.
 We assume that the deadlines randomly affect 30\% of the bands.
 Moreover, for each selected band, the number of deadlines is randomly generated from 10 to 15, and the spatial width of the deadlines is randomly selected from 1 to 3 pixels.